-In 1970, George Harrison released his magnum opus, All Things Must Pass, to universal acclaim.
-Ben Gerson of Rolling Stone called it an “extravaganza of piety and sacrifice and joy, whose sheer magnitude and ambition may dub it the War and Peace of rock and roll.”
+In 1970, George Harrison released his magnum opus All Things Must Pass to universal acclaim.
+Ben Gerson of Rolling Stone magazine called it an “extravaganza of piety and sacrifice and joy, whose sheer magnitude and ambition may dub it the War and Peace of rock and roll.”

-What always struck me is that Harrison’s Hindu faith rang out clearly over American airwaves.
-My Sweet Lord contained chants to Krishna, and Give Me Love prayed “Give me light, give me life, keep me free from birth.”
+I was 14 years old at the time, and it struck even then that Harrison’s Hindu faith rang out clearly over American airwaves.
+Driving in our cars, we heard his songs My Sweet Lord that contained chants to Krishna and Give Me Love that prayed “Give me light, give me life, keep me free from birth.”

-Does this spiritual axiom echo in eternity?
-The vast majority of us – even those lauded for our sterling characters – will die as unfinished works of art.
-Too often we take repetitive and destructive behavior patterns to our graves.
+Our most popular notion of karma makes sense – the idea that for every action there’s a reaction.
+We reap what we sow is a truth found in proverbs around the globe.
+But does this spiritual axiom echo into eternity?
+The vast majority of us – even those applauded for our sterling characters – will die as unfinished works of art.
+We too often take repetitive and destructive behavior patterns to our graves.
 If there is an afterlife, will we receive a gift of peace and rest?
-Or are we fated for new incarnations to get it right, to push these Sisyphean karmic stones up hills of our own invention and finally hurl them into the abyss?
+Or are we slated for multiple incarnations until we get it right, fresh opportunities to push our Sisyphean karmic stones up hills of our own invention and finally hurl them into the abyss?

 If we listen to the still, small voice inside us, it says, “Awaken.
-Be free now, not after death.
-Become as self-realized as possible in this (re)incarnation.
-This one!
-Learn to shed the cultural and genetic overlays that blind you from what Jesus called the Kingdom of Heaven – not a future reality, but present, right now, within you.”
+Be free NOW, not after you die.
+Become as self-realized as possible in THIS (re)incarnation.
+THIS ONE!
+Learn to shed the cultural and genetic overlays that blind you to the beauty of this present reality that shines with possibility!

-Whatever your notion of eternity, hear these words attributed to Marcus Aurelius and spoken by Maximus to rally his troops in The Gladiator, “What we do now echoes in eternity!”
+Whatever your notion of time, hear these words attributed to Marcus Aurelius and spoken by Maximus to rally his troops in The Gladiator.
+“What we do now echoes in eternity!”